 Not all of these arrangements can be ordered by a judge if your case proceeds to trial.
 However, they can all be part of a settlement contract between you and your spouse.
 If it is agreed or your spouse is ordered to maintain an insurance policy, you will want to make sure that the spouse carrying the insurance provides periodic evidence that the policy remains in force and that no loans have been taken against it.

-Contact us at Hallier Lawrence for more information about how life insurance and disability policies may impact your future after a divorce.
+Contact us at Hallier Stearns PLC for more information about how life insurance and disability policies may impact your future after a divorce.